dytanium/upworkrss/tasks.md

+# Feed Job
+1. Create a new console command we can run manually at first
+2. Have it pick a certain feed -> maybe one we create via a feeder
+3. Ensure it can select the feed from the DB and has the URL to parse
+4. Now what?

 # Layout
-1. Find layout from TailwindUI
+[x] 1.
+Find layout from TailwindUI
-2. Implement proper styling, fonts, etc for TailwindUI
-3. Create app shell using selected layout
+[x] 2.
+Implement proper styling, fonts, etc for TailwindUI [x] 3.
+Create app shell using selected layout
-4. Figure out logged-in menu
+[x] 4.
+Figure out logged-in menu
-5. Begin breaking into blade components
+[x] 5.
+Begin breaking into blade components
-6. Start with login page and livewire component
+[x] 6.
+Start with login page and livewire component

 ## Login